apparata/fbx2usd/README.md

 This creates:
 - `Character.usda` - **Main entry point** with model, skeleton/mesh, and AnimationLibrary
-- `Character_materials.usda` - Materials and shaders
+- `Character-Materials.usda` - Materials and shaders
 - `Character-<animation>.usda` - Individual animation files (one per take)
 - `README.md` - Usage instructions and Swift code example
 - Texture files are automatically copied to the output directory